fbescodam/minishell/README.txt

 - send environment variables with execve
 - fix line overflow in readline
 - make "'"' work: should have an ' as one argument and then error out because of an unclosed ' parameter
+- Ctrl + C should not clear the entire command, should only remove the ^C